hajimehoshi/ebiten/CONTRIBUTING.md

 `example` is to prevent from installing executions by `go get github.com/hajimehoshi/ebiten/...`.

 `jsgo` is to make the examples work on [jsgo.io](https://jsgo.io/).

+## Documentation

+See the [documents](https://ebiten.org/implementation.html) about internal implementation.